UkooLabs/SVGSharpie/README.md

 SVGSharpie is intended to be bring SVG Rendering to .NET Core

-The plan is to provide an interface for rendering, so that many vector drawing engines could be used.
-We plan to initially target ImageSharp by SixLabours.
-Additionally we would like to utilise a PDF engine as an additional backend.
+Current rendering implementations include ImageSharp by SixLabours & DynamicPDF by ceTe Software.

-Currently it has a fairly complete SVG Parsing engine, however it has not been hooked up to any form of rendering yet.
+Currently it has a fairly complete SVG Parsing engine

 Watch this space for news as development progresses.